isaisa002/BrokeBrokers-SOEN341-ProjectF2023/README.md

 to serve homebuyers, property renters, brokers, and administrators.
 The project duration is 12 weeks and comprises 4 incremental sprints.
-The web application allows users to search for properties, save favourites, request property visits, and perform CRUD operations on property listings.
+The web application allows users to search for properties, save favourites, request property visits, and perform CRUD operations (Create, read, update, delete) on property listings.
 Brokers can submit offers, manage property listings, match properties with buyers, and oversee visits.

 ## 2. TEAM MEMBERS AND ROLES